chadokruse/meteor-coming-soon-email-capture/README.md

 ### License

 Do with it as you wish, commercial or otherwise.
 If you like formal licenses: Copyright (c) 2013 Chad Kruse, released under the MIT license.

+See [original meteor app](https://github.com/FrozenRidge/mongolab-meteor-leadcapture-app) for licensing covering their work (github login, add email form entry to db, etc.)